lightPlugins/Vaulty/README.md

 > BigDecimals, and Async functions, provided by Vaulty.
 > **Just plug and play**.

-> [!IMPORTANT]
-> Vaulty is 100% compatible with ALL plugins, including all economy systems available.
-> It automatically downloads the legacy Vault classes and makes them available for
-> other plugins.
-This has been extensively tested and works flawlessly without any issues.
-> **Just plug and play**.

 # What is Vaulty?

 **Vaulty** is an enhanced version of the super old **VaultAPI** & **Vault**,